yuliwu/yuliwu.github.io/cv/index.md

 ## Hobbies

-I play the piano and post some classical pieces to <a href="https://space.bilibili.com/8105962/" target="_blank">BiliBili</a> (a chinese video platform) and was the keyboard of the rock band <a href="https://thewittekind.github.io/" target="_blank">the wittekind</a>.
+I play the piano and post some classical pieces to <a href="https://space.bilibili.com/8105962/" target="_blank">BiliBili</a> (a chinese video platform).
+I was the keyboard of the rock band <a href="https://thewittekind.github.io/" target="_blank">the wittekind</a>.
 I design <a href="https://yuliwu.notion.site/Logogram-Portfolio-65cfca3dacb94b2893449957a2c7a3af" target="_blank">logograms</a>.
 I shoot with analog films and own a second-hand Leica M6 made in 1985.

 <br />
 <br />